 Cassie Degan, of the fabulous 🧬 Little STEMcells workshops in Chamonix (🧬 science & technology workshops), was up at 💦 Lac Vert last springtime, and informed me that she and her family saw lots of 🐸 tadpoles! 💦 Lac Vert is a superb desination for a family hike with small children.
 There is a small gouille next to the lake, and you’re likely to see tadpoles there;

-🅿️ getting there & parking: in summer, you can park directly at 💦 Lac Vert, or for a longer hike, you can park at Plaine-Joux or at the 🌉 Himalayan suspension bridge (Passerelle Himalayenne in Plateau d’Assy;
+🅿️ getting there & parking: in summer, you can park at Plaine-Joux and either walk down to 💦 Lac Vert or take the free navette, or - for a longer hike - you can park at at Place Tobé and hike to the 🌉 Himalayan suspension bridge and then onto 💦Lac Vert.

 Plan d’Eau Biotope (Combloux)